I came so that they might have life and have it more abundantly.

 - The annual Canned Food Drive to benefit Lazarus House Ministries in Lawrence, MA.

-- Annual events including Breast Cancer Walk, Penguin Plunge, Apple Harvest Fair, Run for God and many more opportunities
+- Annual events including Breast Cancer Walk, Apple Harvest Fair, Run for God and many more opportunities

 Leadership Development is an important component of our mission at St. Thomas Aquinas.
 It is our goal to help students and faculty recognize the gifts they have been given and inspire them to use those gifts in service and leadership.

 - The Peer Ministry Team is comprised of 20-30 students who plan and facilitate meetings, prayer services, icebreakers, small groups, and retreats.
 These students participate in a three-day retreat experience in summer, and participate in a weekly course “Leadership in Ministry” to learn skills essential to ministry with young people in our world today.

 - Senior Leadership is an opportunity for rising seniors to set individual and class goals, and build community.
-This program begins with an overnight retreat at Camp Fatima in June of the junior year.
 Students involved will help facilitate Freshmen Jumpstart and Freshmen Retreat.
 All seniors are invited to participate in Senior Leadership Night, an evening retreat in late August.

 - Monthly Meetings: These often lively meetings are a staple of Campus Ministry.
 There is singing, games, small group discussion, and prayer.
 Once a month Campus Ministry hosts a pancake breakfast, and a guest speaker leads a discussion.
 This is a great way to get to know new people and grow in faith!
 Students do not need to sign up for Campus Ministry.
 They can just show up to the meetings they can make.

 - Community Gatherings: We occasionally take time for gatherings such as holiday potluck dinners, movies, and lunches.